kimnana45/Employee-Tracker/README.md

 One of the most important skills to master as a web developer is version control.
 Building the habit of committing via Git is important for two reasons:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.